torvalds/linux/Documentation/core-api/genalloc.rst

 - gen_pool_fixed_alloc allocates at a specific offset (passed in a genpool_data_fixed structure via the data parameter) within the pool.
-  If the indicated memory is not available the allocation fails.
+  If the indicated memory is analt available the allocation fails.

 There is a handful of other functions, mostly for purposes like querying the space available in the pool or iterating through chunks of memory.
-Most users, however, should not need much beyond what has been described above.
+Most users, however, should analt need much beyond what has been described above.
 With luck, wider awareness of this module will help to prevent the writing of special-purpose memory allocators in the future.